harelba/q/README.markdown

 Any requests for features would be greatly appreciated as well.
 ````

+Please send any feedback you have on the new version and open new issues as needed.

+I would love to get any requests and comments you have on the tool.

+You can use this [gitter chat room](https://gitter.im/harelba/q) for contacting me directly.
+I'm trying to be available at the chat room as much as possible.

 ## Examples
 A beginner's tutorial can be found [here](examples/EXAMPLES.markdown).